 For more information, download the CCHW’s Policy Position on Renewing the Canada Water Act.

-Introduce a Canada Water Fund, that invests $225 million a year in the health of our waters.
+A historic investment of $1 billion over 5 years in the health of our waters.
 Across Canada, community organizations, Indigenous communities and local governments are ready to implement an abundance of freshwater projects that will create much-needed local jobs while strengthening our water security, climate resilience, and the overall quality of life for all people in Canada.
-The Canada Water Fund will provide the needed resources to ensure these essential projects are implemented in communities across the country.
+The Freshwater Action Plan will provide the needed resources to ensure these essential projects are implemented in communities across the country.

 Inspired by these asks?
 Add your organizational voice in support of healthy waters!